bahrus/xtal-method/README.md

 When *xtal-method* is passed the input object, it checks if it is the same as the init-state object.
 If it is, it deletes the init-state property, but doesn't rerender.

+Note that if generating html dynamically, this payload will typically be less cacheable.
+In the extreme (but quite common) case that it is never cacheable, embedding the derenderer (and renderer) function as part of the HTML payload is counterproductive from a performance point of view.
+In this case, it is best to pass in the derenderer remotely from a cacheable resource.

 ### How does this work, and why should I care?